-Division of Mathematical Modeling and its Mathematical Analysis
+Division of Mathematical Modeling and its Mathematical Analysis Director Professor, Department of mathematics, Faculty of Science Division I Keiichi Kato Ph.D.(Mathematical Sciences)

-DirectorProfessor,

-Department of mathematics,

-Faculty of Science Division I

 Objectives We, those who study mathematical analysis, numerical analysis, physics or technology, all together study for interdisciplinary researches Future Development Goals In this year, we discuss each other on the researches of each member and determine how to make our interdisciplinary researches possible.
 This division has been established on the April of 2015.
 Our aim is to make interdisciplinary researches between mathematical analysis, numerical analysis, physics, chemistry, biology and technology.
 The members of our division are willing to cooperate to those who need to techniques of mathematical analysis or numerical analysis.
 Interdisciplinary researches between mathematical analysis, numerical analysis, physics and technology This division is established on the April of 2015.
 We introduce our plans and our seeds of future researches in the following.
 Application of the representation of solutions to Schrödinger equations via wave packet transform: Using our representation of solutions to Schrödinger equations via wave packet transform, we will establish a method to compute the energy levels and its eigenstates for given potentials.
 We will apply this method to physical situations via numerical analysis.
+Recently we have succeeded to make numerical calculus by this method and estimate the efficiency of this method now.
 (Keiichi Kato) Time-dependent density functional theory (TDDFT) simulations of ultrafast electron-ion correlated dynamics under high external fields: We recently applied the TDDFT to laser-assisted field evaporation of nanostructures to elucidate the microscopic mechanism of electronic excitations and ion detachment.
 We also develop the TDDFT program code to enable the long-time simulations of multi-component quantum dynamics.
-Stochastic analysis associated with tree structures and hierarchical phenomena: Eligible probabilists are also taking membership of this division.
+(Kazuyuki Watanabe) Stochastic analysis associated with tree structures and hierarchical phenomena: Eligible probabilists are also taking membership of this division.
 From the fields of p-adic numbers to tree models in various practical studies, crucial importance of hierarchical structures are observed and related mathematical models are applied in cognitive science and DNA analysis, etc. We will work out analytic methods and statistical methods to reveal probabilistic significance in such theoretical frameworks.
 Potential impacts to mathematical finance and data analysis will be focused on.
 (Hiroshi Kaneko) Asymptotic behavior of solutions to generalized Keller-Segel systems: As a model describing chemotaxis, the Keller-Segel system is well known and studied.
 From both mathematical and biological point of view it is an important problem whether a solution to the Keller-Segel system exists and is uniformly-in-time bounded or not.
 Recently Ishida-Yokota found a method to solve the boundedness problem in a slightly generalized model, which is open still now.
 We will solve the boundedness problem in more generalized model and study the asymptotic behavior of the solution.
-(Tomomi Yokota) \blacksquare Variational problems for p(x)-growth functionals and its application: A functional with p(x)-growth first appeared in the mathematical model of thermistor, and more generally partial differential equations having terms with variable exponents appear in several models including, for example, rheology.
+(Tomomi Yokota) Variational problems for p(x)-growth functionals and its application: A functional with p(x)-growth first appeared in the mathematical model of thermistor, and more generally partial differential equations having terms with variable exponents appear in several models including, for example, rheology.
 Continuing mathematical analysis on variational problems for p(x)-growth functionals, I would like to try to find a new approach for some applications.
-(Atsushi Tachikawa) Blind separation of multi-reflected signals in a convex polygonal room : The purpose of this study is to present and apply a mathematical formula to a numerical experiment for blind separation of multi-reflected signals in an unknown convex polygonal room.
-In recent studies, formula for a one-reflection model based on Blind Source Separation (BSS) have been proposed in which the main purpose is to identify a source signal and a one-wall location from observed signals.
-In practical applications, however, it is often essential to consider multi-reflected signals, and then a one-reflection model requires review to take these into account.
-In this study, we propose a new iterative method for the multi-reflection issue and apply the method to typical cases in which a one-source signal is multi-reflected by the walls of a room.
-The basic assumption in our method is that the locations of the observation points are known, while the one-source signal, the locations of the source point and the walls of the room are unknown.(Fumio Sasaki) Mathematical analysis on nonlinear elasticity with application to fracture phenomena in mind:
+(Atsushi Tachikawa) Mathematical analysis on nonlinear elasticity with application to fracture phenomena in mind: